FlooferLand/fast_config/README.md

 - Ridiculously simple to use *(only takes 3 lines of short code to make a config file, write/read something, and save it)*

 ### Why not this crate?
-1. It doesn't work if you don't know the way your data will be formatted *(for example if you want your users to be able to have any keys ranging from `key0` to `key9000` in an object)*
+1. It doesn't work if you don't know the way your data will be formatted<br>
+   *(for example if you want your users to be able to have any keys ranging from `key0` to `key9000` in an object)*
 2. It cannot currently understand the RON file format
 3. It cannot currently save comments in config files.

 ---

 **2** and **3** _are_ going to be addressed with future updates, however.

 ### ⚠ Documentation and tests are still being made! ⚠